Research in this Theme is addressing the challenge of enabling researchers, teachers and clinicians to:

 - whether there are specific differences in the elderly compared to younger cohorts; and

-- How use of a cochlear implant (CI) affects auditory processing development over time.
+- how use of a cochlear implant affects auditory processing over time.

-The research project themes in this Program and associated projects are shown below.
+The research projects in this Theme are shown below.